dskoda/Zeolites-AMD/README.md

 ```

 This should install all dependencies (see [pyproject.toml](pyproject.toml)) and two scripts (`zamd_compare` and `zamd_hyperopt`).
+Importantly, this also installs the [`average-minimum-distance`](https://github.com/dwiddo/average-minimum-distance) package that compare crystals by their AMD or PDD.

 To download the data that reproduces this paper, simply run